JosieOnGit/Luniks/Stories/GHOST TEMPLES/Character List.md

 ### Appearance
 As the **Guardian of Vestia**, the *White/Grey* dress code is mandatory for a Guardian to wear.
 Because of this, Vászi wears a blacked-out and grey harness, over which he wears a robe or mantle, with a collar that extends far out.
 The outfit is completed by simple, plain white pants.

 Vászi bears a **Plain White Mask**.
 He prefers a featureless mask that hides his expressions and body language while guiding a new ghost through Rebirth.
-This way, he will give the new ghost the most neutral and natural way to process it all, without giving a first impression, be it good or bad, through an altered and personalized mask.
+This way, he will give the new ghost the most neutral and natural way to process it all, without giving a first impression, be it good or bad, through an altered and personalised mask.

 His name, *Settler of Vászi*, is derived from the area in which he had settled the *Temple of Vestia*, which is located between Álusken and Zhuehai, in a nature reserve that's commonly known as **"The Vászi"**.
 In both the nations it overlaps and its surrounding nations this name is frequently used, whereas the name **"Váseim"** is used throughout the nations in Ubunia.